 Small homes and apartments often make excellent use of their living and storage solutions however, having your own garden is not always as simple with greenery and available planting space being rather limited.
 Thankfully, there are many ways to introduce some lush plant life in your home to help liven things up!
+These epic backyard ideas will have you out in the garden in no time!

 One of the best ways to add some greenery to a small outdoor space (or even indoors with the right set up!) is to make use of any available vertical space.
 You’ll find highly customisable options available at your local hardware stores such as the GardenUp Vertical Garden Range.
 This exciting collection is made right here in Australia and covers all the bases when it comes to building a fruitful garden in tight quarters, from balcony hangers to freestanding stackers and of course, a wall mounted range.